Want to take the best vacation of your life?

 One night the power went out temporarily and cut the air conditioning.
 It was a bit uncomfortable but we decided not to complain since it affected everyone.
 The hotel gave us complimentary bottle of champagne as an apology, which we thought was a nice gesture.

 I will say that the service wasn’t stand-out amazing like we’ve experienced at other high-end hotels.
-The Le Méridien staff won’t anticipate your needs because they are more reactive than proactive.
+The Le Méridien staff won’t anticipate your needs since most of them are more reactive than proactive.
 However, the moment you make a request they will quickly follow through so that’s one thing to keep in mind when staying there.

 Overall, a stay at the Le Méridien in Bora Bora is a stay of a lifetime.
 We enjoyed every single moment and came back relaxed and refreshed.